crimx/observable-hooks/README.md

   - Props and states to Observables.
   - Observables to states and props events.
   - Conditional rendering with stream of React Components.
 (Or Suspense with [use-suspensible](https://github.com/crimx/use-suspensible))
+  - No `tap` hack needed.
+With Epic-like signature funciton is pure and testable.
 - Full-powered RxJS.
 Do whatever you want with Observables.
 No limitation nor compromise.
 - Fully tested.
 - Tiny and fast.
 A lot of efforts had been put into improving integration.
 This library should have zero visible impact on performance.